banuaggun/react-todo-app/README.md

   ✅ When adding a new todo, the input field should not be empty, it should contain at least 3 characters

+  ✅ Storing the user's dark/light mode preference in local storage

+  ✅ Additionally I added Color Picker.
+In this way, the user can change the theme.

 ## Technologies & Libraries